veselle/veselle/content/posts/discord-straw.md

 <!--more-->

 This is the last in the series of Discord rants I'm putting on this blog, and is a direct continuation from the previous post.
 I want to move on.
 I want to be done.
-But unfortunately, things never end, whether I want them to or not.
+I want to never do this again.
+But unfortunately, things never end, whether I want them to or not, and I just keep getting dragged back into the same spot I was ten years ago.
 It's my mistake, I get into the wrong crowds and give so much of myself that I start passing IOUs.
 But now, this is going to eat at me for months, just like my initial mistakes have.

 PTSD is a nightmare.
 Is it PTSD or CPTSD?
 Therapist thinks it's the former, symptoms line up with the latter.
 What does it even matter, though?
 I live by "explanation not excuse" and yet some people will happily take neither and paint me with a brush laced with acid and napalm.